camachoroberto/pro-geek-ecommerce-app-front-end-react/README.md

 Althouth the app is fully functional, improvements can be made to increase user's experience:

-* Add a rating grade to each restaurant and show search results by the highest to lowest grade.
+* Admin manage view with graphics showing ecommerce's statistics (best-seller products, most accessed products, etc.)
+* Implement a "return to previous page" button in some views
+* Add a image carroussel in home view to advertise new product releases and products promotion

 ## Contributing